jonnonz1/nz-statute-book/acts/public/2006/geographical-indications-registration-act-2006.md

   (b) its boundaries, unless it is a foreign registered geographical indication (including a foreign registered geographical indication in Part 3 of the register); and
   (c) any conditions that relate to it; and
   (ca) the name and address of the registrant; and
-  (d) the date of registration (except in the case of an enduring New Zealand geographical indication).
+  (d) the date of registration (except in the case of an enduring New Zealand geographical indication); and (e) if the geographical indication’s status is registered-past expiry date (as defined in section 47D), a statement to that effect.
 (4) The register may be kept in any manner that the Registrar thinks fit, including, either wholly or partly, by means of a device or facility—
   (a) that records or stores information electronically or by other means; and (b) that permits the information so recorded or stored to be readily inspected or reproduced in usable form.